salparadi/cream/README.md

 - redis ([pypi](https://pypi.org/project/degenbot/)): Used to interact with a redis server.
 It should be auto installed when you install this.
 - ujson ([pypi](https://pypi.org/project/degenbot/)): Used to parse JSON.
 It should be auto installed when you install this.
 - uvicorn ([pypi](https://pypi.org/project/degenbot/)): Used alongside the FastAPI server.
 It should be auto installed when you install this.
+- web3 ([pypi](https://pypi.org/project/web3/)): Used for a bunch of stuff!
+It should be auto installed when you install this.

 ## CREAM dependencies
 - CREAMchains [github](https://github.com/salparadi/cream-chains): You'll need this installed to have access to the chain data (things like factories, routers, rpcs, etc).
 This isn't a package yet, so you need to `git clone` it and install it as an editable installation in a separate folder.